KevinAst/feature-u/docs/detail.md

 <!-- *** SECTION ********************************************************************************  -->
 ## aspects

-In feature-u, "aspect" is a generalized term used to refer to the various ingredients that (when combined) constitute your application.
+In **feature-u**, "aspect" is a generalized term used to refer to the various ingredients that (when combined) constitute your application.
 Aspects can take on many different forms ... for example: